kjaugustin/h1b-statistics/README.md

 The records in this file are sorted by __`NUMBER_CERTIFIED_APPLICATIONS`__ field, and in case of a tie, alphabetically by __`TOP_STATES`__.

 Depending on the input (e.g., see the example below), there may be fewer than 10 lines in each file.
 However, there will not be more than 10 lines in each file.
-In case of ties, only list the top 10 based on the sorting instructions given above.
+In case of ties, only the top 10 based on the sorting instructions will be listed.
 Percentages are rounded off to 1 decimal place.

 # Repo directory structure